Saturday, December 30, 2006

 This is what's pissing me off:

-"The storm will rip through Mindoro island and Batangas province south of Manila this morning."
+"The storm will rip through Mindoro island and Batangas province south of Manila this morning."and this, too:

 Reming is a spiteful fucker.
 Who knows where it is tomorrow.
 I'm very annoyed but I'm going to go to the mall to buy beach provisions anyway.